Medical prescription: Label and instructions

-Prescriptions in the USA often have a "label" box.
+Prescriptions in the US often have a "label" box.
 When checked, the pharmacist is instructed to label the medication and provide information about the prescription itself is given in addition to instructions on taking the medication.
 Otherwise, the patient is simply given the instructions.
 Some prescribers further inform the patient and pharmacist by providing the indication for the medication; i.e. what is being treated.
 This assists the pharmacist in checking for errors as many common medications can be used for multiple medical conditions.
 Some prescriptions will specify whether and how many "repeats" or "refills" are allowed; that is whether the patient may obtain more of the same medication without getting a new prescription from the medical practitioner.
 Regulations may restrict some types of drugs from being refilled.